The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Examples of travel subscription services

 Alaska airlines.Some airlines have begun offering subscription services in the last few years.
 Take Alaska Airlines’ Flight Pass, for example.
-For a flat monthly fee ranging from $49 to over $500 depending on the plan you choose, you’re essentially purchasing credits.
-You can redeem those credits on eligible flights at a locked-in price.
+For a flat monthly fee ranging from $69 to $129 depending on the plan you choose, you’re essentially purchasing credits.
+You can redeem those credits on six to 12 eligible roundtrip flights each year at a locked-in price.

 This helps you avoid being burned by price fluctuations.
 For example, even if the cost of your ticket shot up by a couple hundred dollars from one day to the next, you still pay the same rate based on your subscription.